 From the Participant’s Viewpoint: How to Operate When Participating in a Zoom Breakout Room

 The features are slightly different when you join a breakout room as a participant.
-It as you would in a regular Zoom meeting, such as: select your breakout room:

 - Self-Select Your Zoom Breakout Room: You can choose which breakout room you’d like to join—provided the host has enabled this feature.
 Moreover, you can go freely between breakout rooms without involving the host.
 Keep in mind that both the meeting host and you will have to be on Zoom 5.3.0 or later to enjoy this feature.